 Taking any test can be stressful, especially one that impacts your career.
 Here are five tips for passing your North Carolina real estate exam.

 Focus your real estate exam prep material

-There is a lot of stuff to cover on the real estate license exam, and it can be pretty overwhelming at first.
+There is a lot of stuff to cover on the real estate license exam, so studying for the exam can be pretty overwhelming at first.
 Use the available exam prep study aids, so you focus on what you need to learn to pass the exam.
 Take the time to fill out the practice exams so you can identify those areas where your knowledge is weak, then focus on improving those areas.

 Change up your practice exams so that you can get a feel for question variations and different wording.
 Make sure you understand the mathematical formulas and have them memorized.
 These will be key to being successful on the math sections of the exams.
 Focusing on what is challenging for you.
 This will make you all that much better prepared for the exam.
-Passing it will seem much less overwhelming.
+Passing your North Carolina real estate exam will seem much less overwhelming.